 CAPACOA partners with international organizations like festivals and events; regional networks; arts producers; government agencies; associations; and industry events like arts conferences.
 These organizations extend invitations to their stakeholders to host and meet with delegations of Canadian arts professionals.

 The host organization defines the profile of the participant they are looking for.
-This can include language, artistic discipline, context of work, festival versus seasonal programming, organization history, financial strength, capacity to book international work with an established track recordand operational footprint.
+Profiles can include language, artistic discipline, context of work, festival versus seasonal programming, organization history, financial strength, capacity to book international work with an established track record, and operational footprint.

-Often host organizations come to CAPACOA with a list of delegates and criteria that represent their organizational priorities.
+Host organizations often come to CAPACOA with a list of delegates and criteria that represent their organizational priorities.
 They may have existing relationships with whom they are interested in working.
-CAPACOA in association with the host organization, then develops the delegate list which fulfills the host requirements and ideally reflects the breadth and rich diversity of Canada’s performing arts community.
+CAPACOA collaborates in association with the host organization, to develop a delegate list that fulfills the host requirements and ideally reflects the breadth and rich diversity of Canada’s performing arts community.

 The final decision remains with the host organization to extend the individual invitations.

 In some cases, participants are able to join delegations by assuming their own costs.